cucumber-attic/website/apps/dynamic/views/docs/reference.md

 ### Examples

-A Scenario Outline is always followed by one or more `Examples` sections, which are a container for a table.
+A `Scenario Outline` section is always followed by one or more `Examples` sections, which are a container for a table.

 The table must have a header row corresponding to the variables in the Scenario